 Course Description and Target Audience

 Attendees will learn valuable skills and knowledge regarding Motivational Interviewing.
 Specifically, an overview of MI’s philosophy of being collaborative, evoking the patient’s perspective, and honoring the patient’s autonomy will be discussed, as well as how to infuse these skills/interventions in interns’ everyday clinics.
 Attendees will have opportunities to apply the gleaned knowledge and skills to clinical cases and role-plays.
 Overall, experiences will include didactic education, video review and role plays.

 The target audience is mental health providers (advanced doctoral level psychology trainees, psychologists in practice, master’s level clinicians etc).

-- Attendees will be able to describe the training cultural of other medical professionals.
+- Attendees will be able to identify the three clinical styles of MI (collaboration, evocation, autonomy)